Events and Programmes

 Experiential learning during onsite gatherings

 KFBG is located on the northern slopes of Tai Mo Shan, Hong Kong's highest mountain.
 Lovingly cared for by animal and plant ecologists, farmers, educators and nature-lovers for over 60 years, this is where you will discover a rich diversity of land, trees, flowers, plants and animal life.
 In this programme, we introduce you to our dedicated ecologist and agriculture officer who guide you in exploring the wonders of soil and seeds, understanding natural cycles and observing how humans and nature can work together.
-The experiential sessions are designed based on the principles of Holistic Education (3Hs) to foster transformation.
-You will also enjoy sustainable food and explore creative recipes centred around seeds – a source of abundant nutrition for both our health and happiness.
 Additionally, we will visit a local project, where we can learn from the different members about their work with seed and soil in their everyday life and in their community.

 Learn from our ecologist and agriculture officer: